Dajamante/rust_spark_joy/src/background_files/rust_and_spark.md

 In this part we will cover defining traits of Rust and SPARK, and what makes them so relevant for safety according to litterature.

+Rust and SPARK enforce type safety and have their own flavor of ownership.

 ## Rust